An Overview of Casino Superstitions

 2. Wearing Red at a Casino

 Betting on red is also one of the more popular casino superstitions.
-Roulette players will bet more on red numbers than black, even though the statistical chances of hitting either color is the same.
+Roulette players will bet more on red numbers than black, even though the statistical chances of hitting either color are the same.

 RELATED: The Biggest Roulette Superstitions Explained